 When you apply for auto insurance, auto insurance companies typically review your driving record to predict how much risk you pose as a driver.

 Some auto insurance companies refuse to insure drivers with certain violations on their driving records, which can make it tough to get insured and drive legally.
-Insurance companies like Direct Auto are different.
+However, some coverage providers, like Direct Auto, are different!
 With Direct, you can get the coverage you need and the respect you deserve, regardless of your driving history.

 What information is on a driving record?

 If you have a driver's license, you have a driving record.
 A driving record typically includes the following information: